Widowmaker (Overwatch): Promotion and reception

 Third party works such as figures, artwork, and film leaned heavily into her sexuality, with varying portrayals.

 To promote Overwatch and the character, she was one of twelve heroes showcased in a playable build of the game at the 2014 BlizzCon convention, and a special "Noire" skin for the character was included on pre-ordered versions of the game.
 In Blizzard Entertainment's Heroes of the Storm, a Widowmaker skin for the playable character Nova and vice-versa were made available as cross-promotion between it and Overwatch.
-Additional material includes a cosplay guide, promotional images themed around holidays, and a Figma-line figurine released by Good Smile Company in February 2018.
+Various material was also released to promote the character such as a cosplay guide, promotional images themed around holidays, and a Figma-line figurine released by Good Smile Company in February 2018.
 Blizzard also released a 13.5 in statue of the character, while HummingBird Studio released an unofficial 20 in resin statue in 2022.

 Since her release, the character was very positively received, being the most selected defensive-class character during Overwatchs beta period, as well as one of the most frequently cosplayed characters from the game.
 Described by journalist Cameron Koch as "by far, is the most traditionally sexy character in Overwatch", Widowmaker's character and portrayal has been the subject of much discussion and critique.
 Gita Jackson of Kotaku noted that Blizzard Entertainment leaned hard into the femme fatale "fetish-y roots" aspect of her character, and while she approved, she noted that fan reception was not always quite as positive to this particular aspect.
 Joseph Knoop of The Daily Dot on the other hand felt her "icy sexuality" helped her popularity in the fandom with people keen to cosplay as her, and further added his belief that "it's never felt like it's come at the expense of her agency or dignity."
 In a presentation at the 2017 Brazilian Symposium on Computer Games and Digital Entertainment, Professor Georgia da Cruz Pereira noted that the femme fatale aspect of Widowmaker's character helped offset uncomfortable reactions to her design due to it fitting within public expectations for such a character.
 She further noted displays of sensuality by Widowmaker also didn't feel as out of place to the public as they did with Tracer, in part due to her attire and presentation.